moll-dev/Data-Structure-Zoo/1-Algorithm Analysis/README.md

 Can you guess what this function's running time is?
 Let's take a crack at it.
 There's a loop, so we can put an n down.
 However, if you take a look at the condition, it won't always be iterating through the entire list.
-In fact everytime an interation happens the problem set is cut in half.
+In fact every time an iteration happens the problem set is cut in half.
 Take the limit as n goes to infinity given ``n/(2^i)`` and you get log(n).
-Making our function run in O(log(n)) time, and if you graph these two functions with reasonably large sets of numbers you'll se that n^2 goes to infinity much quicker than log(n), making this search more efficient.
+Making our function run in O(log(n)) time, and if you graph these two functions with reasonably large sets of numbers you'll see that n^2 goes to infinity much quicker than log(n), making this search more efficient.